A Guide to GDPR and the Event Industry

 The crux of GDPR is to strengthen an individual’s control over their data, so double check their rights, especially those with regards to access, erasure, data portability, and others.

 - Reach out to attendees who have not yet provided consent: if you have active events currently with registered guests, communicate with them and obtain their consent.

 - Provide copies of personal data to attendees: you are legally mandated to provide attendees a copy of the personal data you have on them upon their request.

 - Remove personal information: if a guest requests to “forget” or have their personal information deleted, you are also legally mandated to comply.

 - Provide separate tick boxes: unbundle consent in your forms, so they can provide consent for each information you need (e.g. phone number, email, sharing with third parties).

 - Acquire consent where children are concerned: the GDPR is especially protective of minors, so make sure that consent are also obtained from parents or guardians.

 4. Contact all third-parties involved

 Even if the third-parties you work with are not located in the EU, they are still subject to GDPR.
-Get in touch with them and make sure that anyone who requested to be removed from their databases are removed.
+Get in touch with them and make sure that everyone who requested to be removed from their databases is removed.